Constitution and structure of the Plan

 The Internal Dispute Resolution Committee reviews member complaints under the Plan’s Internal Dispute Resolution Procedure

-The Remuneration Committee determines the level of fees payable to Trustee Directors and external members of the Trustee’s committees
+The Remuneration Committee determines the level of fees payable to Trustee Directors, members of the Trustee’s committees and employees and executive directors of PPTS.

-In addition to the committees described above, the Trustee has established a number of working parties to focus on particular subject areas.
+In addition to the committees described above, the Trustee has established a number of working parties, which are groups of individuals with expertise who work together to focus on particular subject areas.

-The Company secretary is Stephen Beaven, who is also the Pensions Director and head of the pensions team.
+The Company Secretary is Stephen Beaven, who is also the CEO of PPTS.

 Advisers to the Trustee

-These consist of professional advisers such as solicitors, actuaries, auditors and investment consultants who will arm the Trustee board with professional advice to help them make informed decisions.
+These consist of professional advisers such as solicitors, actuaries, auditors and investment consultants who will provide the Trustee Board with professional advice to help them make informed decisions.

-The Trustee considers that good governance is essential to the management of the Plan and has established a framework to ensure standards of governance receive appropriate attention and that changes are addressed.
+The Trustee considers that good governance is essential to the management of the Plan and has established a framework to ensure standards of governance receive appropriate attention and that any changes required are addressed.

-As part of its governance framework, the Trustee produces an annual action plan, which it reviews with its professional advisers to ensure the Plan continues to be managed in accordance with its rules, legal requirements and appropriate internal controls.
+As part of its governance framework, the Trustee produces an annual action plan, which it reviews with its professional advisers to ensure the Plan continues to be managed in accordance with its rules, and legal requirements.

-The Trustee maintains a Risk Register and Assurance Plan to identify the key risks which may affect the Plan and the controls implemented to mitigate them.
-This document is monitored and reviewed on a regular basis to ensure compliance with the Code of Practice on Internal Controls and the guidance notes, issued by the Pensions Regulator.
+The Trustee maintains a Risk Register and Assurance Plan to identify the key risks that may affect the Plan and the controls implemented to mitigate them.
+It also reviews an integrated risk management dashboard quarterly.
+These documents are monitored and reviewed on a regular basis to ensure compliance with the Code of Practice on Internal Controls and the guidance notes, issued by the Pensions Regulator.

 These governance documents enable the Trustee to monitor the arrangements, procedures and systems in place for the management of the Plan and the security of its assets.
 They also provide the basis for regular review and assessment.

-The Pensions Regulator published the DC Code and DC Regulatory Guidance in 2016, and the Trustee has assessed whether or not it meets all of the requirements.
+The Pensions Regulator has published Regulatory Guidance and the Trustee has assessed whether or not it meets all of the requirements.
 Each DC workplace pension scheme is required to publish a Defined Contribution Governance Statement, which is included in the Plan’s Report and Financial Statements.